db0/godot-card-game-framework/README.md

 * Pop-up buttons for predefined functions on cards and card containers
 * Option to look inside the piles and choose cards to move out
 * Cards can rotate on the table
+* Cards can attach to other cards and move together as a group.

 ## Credits